Vancouver Internet

 Advantages

-• Fast download speeds for streaming and households with many devices
+• Fast downloads for streaming and many devices

 Considerations